 Aggressive asphalt at high temperatures

-Speed circuit
+High-speed circuit